robin-raymond/zax.io/meta-types.md

 ### Meta-types with omitted meta argument types

-Meta-types are normal types except one or more types used within the meta-type is selected at compile time.
+Meta-types are normal types except one or more types used within the meta-type is selected at compile-time.
 This allows a type to be variable.

 ````zax
 MyType$(Type) :: type {